World War: Campaign for Eastland

 She said, “I’m glad to hear that.
 We do not have enough men trained for watch duty.”

 “Send what you have.
-One or two men per town will be sufficient.
+One or two men is sufficient.
 They don’t need to be officers.”

 Seeing nothing but problems, Sword Jana answered, “We will make do.”